 Transplanted Tree Watering

 The process of transplant is hard on a young tree.
 Many trees do not survive the shock of a transplant and the top reason involves water.
 Too little irrigation will kill a newly planted tree, but so will excess water if the tree is allowed to sit in it.

 Why is watering a newly transplanted tree such an important issue?
 All trees uptake water from their roots.
 When you buy a young tree to plant in your backyard, its root system has been cut way back no matter how the tree is presented.
 Bare root trees, balled-and-burlapped trees and container trees all require regular and consistent watering until their root systems reestablish.

-Watering a newly planted tree depends on things like the amount of rainfall you get in your area, wind conditions, temperatures and what season it is, how well the soil holds water and drainage.
-Further, how developed the roots are to the tree (how long ago you actually planted it) will also let you know how much and often to water the tree.
+Watering a newly planted tree depends on things like the amount of rainfall you get in your area, wind conditions, temperatures, what season it is, and how well the soil drains.

 Every stage of a transplanted tree’s first few years has irrigation requirements, but none are more important than the actual time of planting.
 You do not want the tree water stressed at any point in the process.

 Water thoroughly before planting, at planting time and the day after planting.
 This helps to settle the soil and get rid of large air pockets.
 Water daily for the first week, then twice a week for the next month or so.
 Take your time and be sure the water soaks the entire root ball.